 Prior works [36, 39] have shown that attention maps naturally capture object layouts in an image.

-All the three sentences are wrong.
+All the sentences are wrong.
 Work is countable only for “something such as a painting, play, piece of music etc that is produced by a painter, writer, or musician”.

 Given that there are multiple cross-attention layers in Latent Diffusion Models with different resolutions (i.e. 64, 32, 16, 8), we will focus on the resolution 16 layer which has been proven to contains the most semantic information.
 [1, 4, 13]